Scottish Television: 1960s

-The company soon gained a reputation for musical entertainment, variety, documentary films presented by Dr John Grierson, and Scottish sports coverage.
+The company broadcast musical entertainment, variety, documentary films presented by Dr John Grierson, and Scottish sports coverage.
 It also sponsored Scottish Opera and televised live opera and ballet, networking more opera than similar television companies.
 Much of the station's early output was provided by ATV, under a ten-year deal worth £1 million per year.
 By 1965, ATV's senior producer Francis Essex had become Scottish's programming controller.

 However, the station had also gained a reputation for low budget, entertainment-driven programming.
 It was jokingly said that STV only owned two pieces of equipment; one telecine to show western films and another to show the commercials.
 Lord Thomson was also criticised, for using much of the profits generated by Scottish Television to further gain his interests in the newspaper industry, rather than reinvesting into the station.

 In 1965, the chairman of the Independent Television Authority Charles Hill paid a visit to STV's Glasgow studios during which he observed an edition of the popular daytime entertainment show The One O'Clock Gang.
 He was so appalled by it that he personally axed the programme with the words My God, how long have you been getting away with this?.

 From the launch of the station, television for schools was pioneered in association with Glasgow Corporation, and post graduate television services initiated, including surgery, in conjunction with universities.
 Programmes were devised for the emerging countries in the British Commonwealth, and the Thomson Foundation was created to educate and train television producers, journalists and engineers, this operated from Kirkhill House – a bespoke studio complex near Newton Mearns.
 Programmes from TFTC (Thomson Foundation Television College) were never seen by STV's viewers, but much of STV's redundant equipment found a new home at the studios, including STV's first outside broadcast unit.

 Although the early days of the ITV network were a financial gamble, the STV service soon became profitable, resulting in Thomson's claim that "running a commercial television station is like having a licence to print money".
 In 1966, the company was listed on the London Stock Exchange for the first time.

 Scottish Television retained its franchise at the first time of asking in 1967, despite strong competition from a consortium led by the future BBC Director General Alasdair Milne and strong indications that the company would lose its franchise.
 In the event, Lord Thomson was forced by the ITA to reduce his stake in the station from 80% to 25%, effectively ending the company's standing as a subsidiary of the Thomson Group.

 The start of colour broadcasting at the end of the decade was marked by the opening of new secondary studios at the Gateway Theatre in Edinburgh in October 1969.
 The following month, on 3 November, the Theatre Royal headquarters were badly damaged by a major fire started by an electrical fault, in which a firefighter, Archie McLay, died after falling through a trapdoor.